VOID-PUGZ/Void-UsableItems/README.md

 - Usage logs
 - Reward distribution logs
 - Item consumption logs
+- Inventory system being used
 - Debug command output

 ## Support

 For support or questions, please refer to the Void Scripts community.

+## License

+This script is provided as-is for educational and entertainment purposes.